DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2022-03-14-levenes_test_vs._bartletts_test_checking_homogeneity_variances.md

   twitter_image: /assets/images/data_science_4.jpg
 keywords:
 - Levene's test
-- "Bartlett\u2019s test"
+- Bartlett’s test
 - Homogeneity of variances
 - Anova
 - Hypothesis testing
 seo_description: This article compares Levene's Test and Bartlett's Test for checking homogeneity of variances, discussing when to use each test based on data normality, and their application in conjunction with ANOVA.
-seo_title: "Levene's Test vs. Bartlett\u2019s Test: A Comparison for Testing Homogeneity\
+seo_title: 'Levene''s Test vs. Bartlett’s Test: A Comparison for Testing Homogeneity of Variances'
-  \ of Variances"
 seo_type: article
-summary: "This article provides a detailed comparison between Levene's Test and Bartlett\u2019\
-  s Test for assessing the homogeneity of variances in data.
-It explains the differences\
-  \ in when to use these tests\u2014parametric vs. non-parametric data, normal vs.\
-  \ non-normal data\u2014and their applications alongside statistical tests like ANOVA."
+summary: This article provides a detailed comparison between Levene's Test and Bartlett’s Test for assessing the homogeneity of variances in data.
+It explains the differences in when to use these tests—parametric vs. non-parametric data, normal vs. non-normal data—and their applications alongside statistical tests like ANOVA.
 tags:
 - Levene's test
-- "Bartlett\u2019s test"
+- Bartlett’s test
 - Homogeneity of variances
 - Anova
 - Parametric and non-parametric tests
-title: "Levene's Test vs. Bartlett\u2019s Test: Checking for Homogeneity of Variances"
+title: 'Levene''s Test vs. Bartlett’s Test: Checking for Homogeneity of Variances'
 ---

 ## Introduction to Homogeneity of Variances